apigee/api-platform-samples/schemas/README.md

 ---

-Copyright © 2016 Apigee Corporation
+Copyright © 2017 Google Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy